hpcc-systems/Tombolo/docs/docs/User-Guides/assets.md

 ## Index

-For indexes, you can search and add them using the auto-complete search field.
+For indeces, you can search and add them using the auto-complete search field.
 A minimum of three characters is required to trigger the search.
 You can view the payload and workunit related to the imported indexes.

 ## Query